Pfizer says COVID-19 vaccine works in kids ages 5 to 11

 In New Jersey, 10-year-old Maya Huber asked why she couldn't get vaccinated like her parents and both teen brothers have.
 Her mother, Dr. Nisha Gandhi, a critical care physician at Englewood Hospital, enrolled Maya in the Pfizer study at Rutgers University.
 But the family hasn't eased up on their masking and other virus precautions until they learn if Maya received the real vaccine or a dummy shot.

 Pfizer said it studied the lower dose in 2,268 kindergartners and elementary school-aged kids.
-The FDA required what is called an immune 'bridging" study: evidence that the younger children developed antibody levels already proven to be protective in teens and adults.
-That's what Pfizer reported Monday in a press release, not a scientific publication.
-The study still is ongoing, and there haven't yet been enough COVID-19 cases to compare rates between the vaccinated and those given a placebo - something that might offer additional evidence.
+The FDA required what is called an immune "bridging" study: evidence that the younger children developed antibody levels already proven to be protective in teens and adults.
+That's what Pfizer reported Monday in a news release, not a scientific publication.
+The study still is ongoing, and there haven't yet been enough COVID-19 cases to compare rates between the vaccinated and those given a placebo -- something that might offer additional evidence.

 The study isn't large enough to detect any extremely rare side effects, such as the heart inflammation that sometimes occurs after the second dose, mostly in young men.
 The FDA's Marks said the pediatric studies should be large enough to rule out any higher risk to young children.
 Pfizer's Gruber said once the vaccine is authorized for younger children, they'll be carefully monitored for rare risks just like everyone else.